xen-42/MinecraftPeacefulProgression/README.md

 This is partly for anyone who's curious, partly just to give credit, but mostly so that I don't forget the resources I used for next time I try to do something

-For Blockbench:
-https://www.youtube.com/watch?v=k1g2KWK59no
+Blockbench guide by Diamondxr: https://www.youtube.com/watch?v=k1g2KWK59no

-Fabric tutorial series:
+Fabric tutorial series by Kaupenjoe: https://www.youtube.com/watch?v=TbDYwiiCgc0
-https://www.youtube.com/watch?v=TbDYwiiCgc0

 Fabric wiki: